live-clones/pybtex/docs/source/api/styles.rst

 :py:class:`String` is just a wrapper for a single Python string.

-:py:class:`Tag` and :py:class:`HRef` are also containers that may contain other :py:class:`String`, :py:class:`Tag`, and :py:class:`HRef`
+:py:class:`Tag` and :py:class:`HRef` are also containers that may contain other :py:class:`String`, :py:class:`Tag`, and :py:class:`HRef` objects.
+This
-objects, so nested formatting is possible.
-For example, this formatted text
+makes nested formatting possible.
+For example, this stupidly formatted text:

     |CTAN hyperlink|_ is *comprehensive*.